MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 The handler object is pre-defined in the PlayFab CloudScript (Legacy) environment.
 You should add any of your CloudScript (Legacy) functions to this object.

-- `helloWorld` is a function made available to your title and SDKs, because it is defined in the handler object.
+- `helloWorld` is a function made available to your title and SDKs, because it's defined in the handler object.

 - `args` is an arbitrary object which comes from the caller.
-It is parsed from  JSON, and can contain any data formatted in any way.
+It's parsed from  JSON, and can contain any data formatted in any way.

 See **FunctionParameter** in the next section.

 > [!WARNING]
 > You should treat this object with zero trust.
 A hacked client or malicious user can provide *any* information here in *any* format.

 - `Context` is an advanced parameter.
-In this example, it is *null*.
+In this example, it's *null*.
 This parameter is server-controlled and safe.

 - `currentPlayerId` is a global variable, which is set to the PlayFabId of the player requesting this call.
 This parameter is server-controlled and safe. **Note:** When using ExecuteEntityCloudScript API this parameter is null unless the entity has a MasterPlayerID in its entity chain.

 - `log.info`: `log` is a global object.
-It is primarily used for debugging your CloudScript (Legacy).
+It's primarily used for debugging your CloudScript (Legacy).
 The `log` object exposes the following methods: `info`, `debug`, and `error`.
 There are more details later in this tutorial.

 - `return`: any object you return is serialized as JSON, and returned to the caller.
 You may return any JSON serialize-able object with any data you wish.